Efficient Quantum Polar Codes Requiring No Preshared Entanglement

-We show that randomly choosing the qubits that have been measured with respect to the amplitude basis at the inner layer does not affect the reliability of the outer IR decoder for symmetric sources.
-This implies that the computationally efficient decoder introduced in \cite{suttershort} and explained in Appendix~\ref{ap:clSC} can be used to reliably decode the phase IR.
+\prlsection{Choosing Measured Qubits at Inner Layer at Random} We show that randomly choosing the qubits that have been measured with respect to the amplitude basis at the inner layer does not affect the reliability of the outer IR decoder for symmetric sources.
+This implies that the computationally efficient decoder introduced in \cite{suttershort} and explained above can be used to reliably decode the phase IR.

 Recall that the state

 produced by the source is relevant for the phase IR task.
 Taking $L$ copies and applying the polarization transform $G_L$ to $A^L$ and $C^L$ gives

 Expressing $A^L$ in the conjugate phase basis gives